 Lagos Africa Development Center launch event

 Later at the launch event, Nigeria country Manager, Akin Banuso said “our teams will help build products with global impact.
 We will work with local partners and customers to improve our products for the continent and beyond.
-This is part of our commitment to create opportunities for every person.
+This is part of our commitment to creating opportunities for every person.
 It is what makes Microsoft what it is.”

-Microsoft executives at the launch event included Alex kipman, Michael Fortin and Phil Spencer.
+Microsoft executives at the launch event included Alex Kipman, Michael Fortin and Phil Spencer.
 It also had other Microsoft engineers and members of the new team in Lagos.

 As part of the announcement, Microsoft will recruit exceptional engineering talent to build innovative solutions.
 Microsoft had also held a similar event to launch the ADC Nairobi site.
 The Nairobi site team will focus on Windows development.

 “We have chosen Kenya and Nigeria, as they present a strategic opportunity for us to better understand a continent that is rapidly adopting cloud technology and massive innovation at the intelligent edge.”
 Michael Fortin, Corporate Vice President, Windows